ggandor/lightspeed.nvim/README.md

 # 🌌 lightspeed.nvim

-Lightspeed is the next evolutionary step in the quest for making on-screen navigation as quick and efficient as possible: a minimal and opinionated motion plugin for [Neovim](https://neovim.io/), with a small interface and lots of automagic, that can be considered as a spiritual successor to [Sneak](https://github.com/justinmk/vim-sneak).
-It is built around 2-character search, and aims to maximize speed while minimizing cognitive load and breaks in the flow.
+Lightspeed is a minimal and opinionated motion plugin for [Neovim](https://neovim.io/), with a small interface and lots of innovative ideas, that allow for making on-screen movements with yet unprecedented efficiency and speed.
+The project originally started as a direct port of [Sneak](https://github.com/justinmk/vim-sneak), and can still be considered a spiritual successor: the aim is to maximize speed while minimizing mental effort and breaks in the flow, providing an intuitive, distractionless experience, that should feel as "native" as possible.

 ### A short pitch